• Skip to primary navigation

 Sofritas Tofu in a pan.

 • Ground or Chunkier Sofritas?
-I prefer my tofu ground a bit more, like Chipotle’s sofritas recipe and as seen in the pictures on this post.
-If you like chunkier sofritas, pulse the food processor only a few times to bring the ingredients together.
+I prefer my tofu ground a bit more, a little finer than Chipotle’s sofritas, and as seen in the pictures on this post.
+If you like chunkier sofritas, pulse the food processor only a few times, scraping the bowl down several times, to bring the ingredients together.

 • Spicier Sofritas?
 Let’s Go!
 This recipe as written is about a medium spicy.
 To take the heat up, add a whole or 1 1/2 chipotle peppers to your tomato mix.
 Chipotle pepper gives this recipe SO much flavor!